vsjain2004/CS50x-2020/README.md

 </p>
 "Return", in each senario, leads to the search directory page.<p></p>

-On clicking the search button, a list of names will be presented, like in the above example, but there mst be atleast one name corresponding to your search.
+Any search would yeild a list of names, like in the above example, but there must be atleast one name corresponding to the search.